 It turns out that there is actually a common resume format that all applicants should use to organize the document.
 Any applicants who do not use this standard format are at a disadvantage because many hiring managers simply will not review any resume that is not organized in this way.
 You can see this format on our cosmetology student resume sample.

-You should always start your resume with a strong, but brief summary or objective statement.
+You should always start your resume with a strong, but brief summary statement or resume objective.
 Move the reader along quickly with a bullet list of your skills and abilities.
 This leads the hiring manager to your experience section, which should be the biggest and densest section.
 Close your resume with your education information.

 Only jobseekers with very little working experience or professionals moving into a brand new field they have never worked in before should use objective statements.
 Otherwise, it is better to write a summary statement that incorporates information from throughout the entire resume.